mz2/Carpaccio/README.md

 ### Carpaccio [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage) [![Build Status](https://travis-ci.org/mz2/Carpaccio.svg?branch=master)](https://travis-ci.org/mz2/Carpaccio)
 ##### Pure Swift goodness for RAW and other image + metadata handling

-Carpaccio is a Swift library that allows decoding image data & EXIF metadata from file formats supported by CoreImage (including all the various RAW file formats supported, using the CoreImage RAW decoding capability).
+Carpaccio is a Swift library for macOS and iOS that allows fast decoding of image data & EXIF metadata from file formats supported by CoreImage (including all the various RAW file formats supported, using the CoreImage RAW decoding capability).

 - thumbnails
 - metadata
 - full sized image

-Carpaccio is fast: it uses multiple CPU cores efficiently in parallel for all of metadata, thumbnail and image data decoding.
+Carpaccio uses multiple CPU cores efficiently in parallel for all of metadata, thumbnail and image data decoding.

 Carpaccio began as a Cocoa wrapper to the [LibRaw](http://www.libraw.org/docs/API-CXX-eng.html) C / C++ RAW image conversion library but all dependencies on LibRaw have been severed by now.